-- In accordance with License Article 413 and WQC Condition N, GMP developed and maintains a canoe/kayak portage route and public parking area for two vehicles within the Bypassed Reach ZOE. - The Recreation Plan as well as the 10-year and 20-year studies include the Bypassed Reach ZOE.
+- In accordance with License Article 412 and WQC Conditions K & L, GMP developed and maintains recreation facilities including a parking area for four vehicles, two tent sites for overnight camping by canoeists, two picnic tables, a portage trail with associated directional signage, interpretive signage, restroom facilities, and a wooden stile over the penstock for fishing and access to the river in the Bypassed Reach ZOE. - The Landscape Plan and Recreation Plan as well as the 10-year and 20-year studies and recently revised Recreation Plan include the Bypassed Reach.
 See answer to Impoundment ZOE above for further information.